MaggieDaisy/Cocktails_and_Dreams/README.md

 - As a user of a website, I wish to be able to navigate through very easily, so I can find interesting content
 - As a user of the website, I wish to be able to understand the purpose of the application, so I can gain brief orientation about what I can achieve by using it
-- As a user of the website, I wish to find an accessible contact form, so I can ask for resolving a problem I may have during browsing the app
 - As a user of the website, I want to have access to the register field, so I can easily create my profile account
 - As a user of the website, I wish to find different cocktail recipes, so I can satisfy my interest in that matter
 - As a user of the website, I wish to have visible access to social media, so I can follow after site owners/admin